Skip to content

 3. Push the new branch to the remote repository.

-4. In bitbucket, run a pipeline build for the new branch for both control-staging and dash-staging pipelines.
-Any developer can do this.
+4. In bitbucket, run a pipeline build for the new release candidate branch into both control-staging and dash-staging.

 5. Once the builds are successful, you want to ssh into CUBED_STGE_CONTROL, the command is ssh cubed@<cubed-stge-control-host> -i <path-to-ppk>.
 If you have not been supplied with a ppk file, please contact your team lead.